Elys0004/Automated-Chess-Played-Robotic-Arm/controller/README.md

 Partially solved:

- 1. Make sure when designing the robotic arm, the joint name is not double and every joint link is assembly well.
+ 1. Make sure when designing the robotic arm, the joint name is not double and every joint link is assembled well.
 Then regenerate the urdf file.

- 2. The robotic arm cannot move because need to do some tuning on the PID controller.
+ 2. The robotic arm cannot move because needs to do some tuning on the PID controller.
 We use rqt_gui interface to know the parameter suitable for the PID controller on each joint.

   <img width="685" alt="Screenshot 2021-11-17 195349" src="https://user-images.githubusercontent.com/90337307/142196177-9a6b34cc-e00c-48be-9943-c37bf19ae780.png">

   As shown in the picture above, tune the PID so that the graph between the command given to the joint (blue) and the joint state value (red) should roughly shows the same sinusoidal function.
-The joint state value shows the current position of the joint that you specified as shown in the gazebo as well.
+The joint state value show the current position of the joint that you specified as shown in the gazebo as well.

-  To run the rqt gui, open new launch terminal and run the command below:
+  To run the rqt_gui, open the new launch terminal and run the command below:

   ```
   rosrun rqt_gui rqt_gui

   ```

-  Although we can successfully move each joint to a desired place, but the joint is not well controlled yet and it might be because of the PID controller since it depends on another controller and we have 7 joint controller that could effect each other.
+  Although we can successfully move each joint to the desired place, the joint is not well controlled yet and it might be because of the PID controller since it depends on another controller and we have 7 joint controllers that could affect each other.

- 3. Although the MoveIt package could be generated using MoveIt setup assistant, there is some part that need to add on in order to make the controller works.
+ 3. Although the MoveIt package could be generated using MoveIt setup assistant, there is some part that needs to add on in order to make the controller works.

   On ros_controllers.launch file, we add our controller inside the args, as shown below: